 Many pastry dough recipes include a solid shortening as well as dry ingredients, and in order to combine them properly, you need to mix them a certain way.
 This is referred to as "cutting in."
 The term means to work the two elements together with two knives or a pastry blender to the specifications of the recipe.
 You will often see the direction to "cut in" in recipes for biscuits, scones, and pie crusts to obtain flakiness once baked.

 Why to Cut In

 The purpose of cutting butter or solid shortening into flour is to create a flaky texture in pie pastry and cookies.
 This flaky texture is developed by coating the flour proteins with shortening, interrupting the gluten formation.
 Small pieces of shortening will remain whole, keeping the shortening separate from the dry ingredients when baked—this separation is what creates the flakiness in the finished product.

 How to Cut In

 When making a pastry, solid shortening, lard, or butter is cut into a flour mixture until the particles are the size of small peas.
-(A recipe for a pastry dough may read as follows: "Cut the butter into the flour and sugar mixture until the particles are the size of small peas.")
+For example, a recipe for a pastry dough may read as follows: "Cut the butter into the flour and sugar mixture until the particles are the size of small peas."
 This isn't a difficult process, but it takes time and some patience.